google/cdep/README.md

 [![Build Status](https://travis-ci.org/jomof/cdep.svg?branch=master)](https://travis-ci.org/jomof/cdep)

 # CDep
 CDep is a decentralized native package dependency manager with a focus on Android.
 Runs on Windows, Linux, and MacOS.
+Anyone can author a package and there is a growing list of useful packages: [Freetype 2.0](https://github.com/jomof/freetype), [SDL](https://github.com/jomof/sdl)

+This is not an official Google product.
+Also, it is a work in progress and subject to change.

 ## Linux and Mac
 Get started with CDep on Linux and Mac.